daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 <br><br>
 # **Under Construction**
 <br><br>
 In April 2022, Silvio Palumbo wrote a <a target="_blank" rel="noopener noreferrer" href="https://medium.com/bcggamma/smart-integration-four-levels-of-ai-maturity-and-why-its-ok-to-be-at-level-3-2af0c94c9614">blog</a> about “Smart Integration” – a playbook of sorts on how to nail commercial AI/ML** strategy.
 The Smart Integration playbook is tailored to companies vying to rise to the cream of the crop in the business of applying AI.
-And, if your organization is looking to embrace AI, the Smart Integration ideas are relavent to the business executive, the data scientist, and, yes, just about everybody else too.
+And, if your business is looking to embrace AI, the Smart Integration ideas are relavent to your executives, eningeers, managers, and, yes, just about everybody else too.
 <br><br>
 * ** Definitions: AI refers to Artificial Intelligence, a sub-field of computer science and data science that concerns the crafting of machine learning (ML) models to certain predictive tasks (predicting the next word in a text, recognizing hate speech and misinfromation in tweets, translating between langauges, etc., the list of use-cases is steadily growing).
 Here, we will refer to AI and ML, or AI/ML, interchangeably and synonymously.
 <br><br>